COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 In PA2, we have mentioned 14 kinds of queries on AST, including 4 queries on AST node (`QueryOnNode`), 5 queries on methods (`QueryOnMethod`) and 5 queries on class (`QueryOnClass`).
 In PA3, we are still working on these 14 kinds of queries.
 To cope with multi-thread programming, we have slightly modified their implementations but functionalities are consistent, which will be detailed later.

-The implementations of these 14 queries are given in the form of `jar` package.
+The implementations of these 14 queries are given in `lib/ASTQuery.jar` package.
 You do not need to re-implement them.
 The focus of PA3 is to build a framework to parallelize existing functionalities, thus you can treat given implementations as black-box.

 In PA3, we establish a new parallel framework `RapidASTManagerEngine` to replace the original `ASTManagerEngine`.
-The class has two objects, `id2ASTModules` organizing the mapping between the ID to the corresponding parsed AST and `allResults` stores the query results you need to generate in parallel.
+The class has two fields, `id2ASTModules` organizes the mapping between the ID to the corresponding parsed ASTs and `allResults` stores the query results you need to produce in parallel.

 Note that you can only use `synchronized`, `notifyAll`, `wait`, `Thread`, `semaphore`, `ReentrantLock` and `ExecutorService` to synchronize the threads in PA3.